EricKarlsson94/NetworkingLab/Planned_Projects.md

   - [ ] Lab Report status: Not started
   - Report:

-#8 Containerize a Simple Application with Docker
+#8 Build a Web Server Cluster
   - [ ] Lab Status: Not started
   - [ ] Lab Report status: Not started
   - Report:

-#9 Deploy a Multi-Container Application with Docker Compose
+#9 Create a Virtual Firewall
   - [ ] Lab Status: Not started
   - [ ] Lab Report status: Not started
   - Report: